conduktor/conduktor-coding-challenge/software-engineers/README.md

 Here are additional stuff you should be using with Kotlin (we are!):

-- [coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) and not basic `Thread`s to work with async stuff.
+- [coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) not basic `Thread`s to work with async stuff.
 It provides a more granular level, works with Fibers, can scale massively without impact, provide automatic supervision (parent-child relationships), etc.
-- [`Flow<>`](https://kotlinlang.org/docs/reference/coroutines/flow.html) to make continuous data processing easier to code (like RxJava, Reactor, Akka Streams, ZIO Streams etc.)
+- [`Flow`](https://kotlinlang.org/docs/reference/coroutines/flow.html) to make continuous data processing easier to code (like RxJava, Reactor, Akka Streams, ZIO Streams etc.)
 - [Arrow kt](https://arrow-kt.io/) to work with more functional programming data structures (Either, Validated, traverse...)